sopelj/hass-ember-mug-component/README.md

 > However, some older versions only work on certain versions of Home Assistant.
 > Please see [Changelog.md](./CHANGELOG.md) for details if you need an older one.

-Home Assistant has a list of [officially supported adaptors](https://www.home-assistant.io/integrations/bluetooth/#known-working-adapters), if you have connection issues, please try one of them.

 ## Installation / Setup

 ### Install via HACS